archetect/basic-archetype-starter.archetype/README.md

-# Basic Archetect archetype starter
+# Basic Archetect Archetype starter

 This is an [Archetect](https://archetect.github.io/) archetype for scaffolding out a very basic archetype with very few features.
 This archetype is useful for